chuyangliu/snake/README.md

 ## Todos

 1. Optimize longest path algorithm.

+   In AI algorithm, longest path needs to be found.
+Current algorithm uses DFS to enumerate all possible path and select the longest one.
+However, this is too slow when the map size becomes larger.
+Need some refinement to find approximately longest path.

 2. Optimize AI algorithm.

+   Current AI algorithm is not the best.
+There are many situations in which the snake will kill itself after moving.
+There is only a few chances that the snake can fill in all the map area.

 3. Use GUI library instead of console to run the program.

+   This program uses different console output color to show the game.
+The effect is constrained by console properities.
+So using a GUI library such as OpenGL to show the game will be better.